signals-protocol/signals-v0/website/docs/quickstart/index.md

 ## Step 2 - Fund with test assets

-You need two assets: cBTC for gas and SUSD for staking.
+You need two assets: cBTC for gas and SUSD for trading.
 Request cBTC from the [Citrea faucet](https://faucet.testnet.citrea.xyz/).
 For SUSD, either use the Signals faucet advertised in the community Discord or mint it locally with Hardhat:

 ```bash
 npx hardhat run scripts/mint-susd.ts --network <env>